 Choices Women’s Medical Center offers women of all cultures, nationalities, gender identity and ages a full range of gynecological testing and treatment services, as well as health education, prenatal care, and abortion services to 24 weeks.
-Dedicated to the highest-quality treatment of our patients, Choices is also one of the abortion clinics that accepts Medicaid and enrolls patients on-site in the state of New York.
+Dedicated to the highest-quality treatment of our patients, Choices is also one of the abortion clinics that accepts Medicaid and enrolls patients on-site for Medicaid Coverage in the state of New York.

 Types of Unintended Pregnancy